ElucidataInc/ElMaven/docs/UnlabeledLCMSWorkflow.rst

 Perform Alignment

-*Alignment settings* can be adjusted using the Align button (Insert icon).
+*Alignment settings* can be adjusted using the Align button |align|.
 This example was aligned with *Loess fit* algorithm with default parameters.

 .. image:: /image/12.png